How many times should you edit your novel?

 What if you’re not any good at editing?

 What if you want to make your writing better but you just don’t have the skills?
 It would probably be extremely frustrating to keep staring at your manuscript not knowing what to fix!
-I hope you read my blog post on editing your novel because having a focus for each round of edits is massively going to help with the whole process.
+I hope you read my blog post on editing your novel because having a focus for each round of edits is massively going to help with the whole process and being laser-focused will help with the overwhelm.

 There’s also the option of getting professional help.
 There are editors for different parts of the editing process so you can get the exact kind of help that you need.
 If you’re feeling lost with the different types of book editing like “copyediting” and “developmental editing”, don’t be afraid to contact an editor you’ve found and tell them exactly what you need help with.
 If they’re not the right fit for you, they’ll be able to tell you that and they might be able to refer you to someone else.